 On top of these three challenges and opportunities in manufacturing (and the industrial Internet) are several other manufacturing challenges.

-An example: the traditional manufacturing skills gap challenge has close to everything to do with the integration of IT and OT (operational technology) and the other technological and customer/service/innovation evolutions mentioned above.
+The traditional manufacturing skills gap challenge has close to everything to do with the integration of IT and OT (operational technology) and the other technological and customer/service/innovation evolutions mentioned above.

 So, to summarize and, reading between the lines of our three Industrial IoT and at the same time digital transformation drivers, we have the following drivers/challenges/opportunities for digital transformation and manufacturing: